swiftlang/swift-llbuild/docs/buildengine.rst

 the scan of that individual input.
 This drastically simplifies the ``RuleScanRequest`` and ``DeferredScanRequests`` data structures, which both become just a ``RuleInfo*``.

+The ``misc/patches`` directory currently has two patches that demonstrate an implementation of the alternative approach, but both of them degrade the overall dependency scanning performance severely.